mgryszko/strava-access-token/README.md

 strava-access-token <client_id> <client_secret>
 ```

-If you don't have a client id/secret, register you app following the official [Strava documentation](https://developers.strava.com/docs/getting-started/#account)
+If you don't have a client id/secret, register your app following the official [Strava documentation](https://developers.strava.com/docs/getting-started/#account).

+The script starts a local server (acting as an OAuth2 client) listening on port 8080.

+Open your http://localhost:8080/ in your browser and authenticate against Strava.
+Access token will be displayed in the browser and downloaded to the current working directory as `.access-token` .